Rise to Success: Career Highlights of Kristaps Porziņģis

 In October 2016, Porziņģis signed a shoe deal with Adidas, the most lucrative deal for a European player.
 He made the switch to Adidas after partnering with Nike for his rookie season.

-In November 2016, Kristaps Porziņģis scored a then career-high of 35 points in a 105–102 victory over the Detroit Pistons.
+In November 2016, Kristaps Porziņģis achieved a then career-high of 35 points in a 105–102 victory over the Detroit Pistons.

-In January 2017, Porziņģis came off the bench for the first time in his NBA career after returning from a four-game absence due to a sore left Achilles tendon.
-He scored 15 points in a 113–110 loss to the Washington Wizards.
+In January 2017, Kristaps Porziņģis returned from a four-game absence due to a sore left Achilles tendon, scoring 15 points in a loss to the Washington Wizards.
+Also in 2017, during the All-Star Weekend, he participated in the Rising Stars Challenge and won the Skills Challenge.

-In October 2017, Kristaps Porziņģis scored a then career-high 38 points in a 116–110 victory over the Denver Nuggets.
+In October 2017, Kristaps Porziņģis scored 31 points and had 12 rebounds in the Knicks' season opener loss to the Oklahoma City Thunder.
+Later in October 2017, he achieved a then career-high of 38 points in a victory against the Denver Nuggets.

 2017: EuroBasket 2017 Performance